 5. What will a typical day look like?

 The Summer Institute is a fast paced learning environment.
-Participants can expect to be busy Monday – Friday from early in the morning to late in the evening.
+Participants can expect to be busy Monday – Thursday from early in the morning to late in the evening.
 Students will also be busy Friday morning, however time on Friday afternoons and the weekends are less structured.
-Students will also have some evenings free to run errands, have some fun, and just relax.
+Students will also have afternoons and late evenings free to run errands, have some fun, and just relax.
 See a typical week schedule.